painterner/natrainvai/README.md

 ## Concept
-*  Concept start: Using natural language guidance to capture a screenshot from a video
+*  Concept start: Using natural language guidance to capture a screenshot from a video, example:  just type "shot in 23 seconds", then the editor will get a related shot of the video

 *  Concept end: Completely replace ffmpeg functionality